salesforce/LinuxTelemetry/README.md

 Ensure that your yum repo has above three RPMs, which should be installed by:

-yum --nogpgcheck -y install collectd libcollectdclient collectd-python
+`yum --nogpgcheck -y install collectd libcollectdclient collectd-python`

-Verify the installation by running 'sudo rpm -qa | grep collectd', which should show above three packages installed.
+Verify the installation by running

+`sudo rpm -qa | grep collectd`,

+which should show that above three packages are installed.

-##Step 2.
+###Step 2.
 Installation of telemetry plugins:

 Run the install script:

-sudo ./install.sh
+`sudo ./install.sh`

-This install script assumes that base collectd installation through yum results in:
+This install script assumes that base collectd installation through yum resulted in:

 1. /etc/collectd.conf
 2. /etc/collectd.d (for plugin in conf files)